|Modelling Childbearing Desire: Comparison of Logistic Regression and Classifcation Tree Approaches|

 Keywords : Fertility Preferences, Child, Women, Decision Trees, Logistic Regression

-Objectives: According to health surveys, population growth and Total Fertility Rate (TFR) in Iran are declining.
-Economic and social factors, in addition to changing values and attitudes in Iranian society, have had a major impact on fertility decisions and the actions of families, especially women, towards childbearing.
-This is an important issue for policy makers and many researchers in demography and public health, so factors that affect low TFR need to be reviewed and investigated.
+Objectives: According to health surveys, population growth and total fertility rate (TFR) are decreasing in Iran.
+The economic and social factors in addition to the changing values and attitudes in the Iranian society have had a major impact on fertility decisions and the actions of families, especially women towards childbearing.
+This is an important issue for policymakers and many researchers in demography and public health thus the investigation of factors that affect low TFR is considered as a necessity.

-Materials and methods:One of the most applicable classification trees, the Classification and Regression Trees (CART) algorithm, and logistic regression were applied to model the tendency of 4898 women for childbearing in provinces with a TFR lower than the replacement level in Iran.
-The secondary data has been analysed by Spss 24.
+Materials and Methods: The classifcation and regression trees (CART) algorithm, as one of the most applicable classifcation trees, along with logistic regression was applied to model the tendency of 4898 women for childbearing in provinces with a TFR lower than the replacement level in Iran.
+The secondary data were then analysed by SPSS version 24.0.

-Conclusion: According to the results of this study, adopting policies for changing women’s views on childbearing and creating the necessary resources to prevent delays in marriage could be important steps in altering fertility rates.
-Another important conclusion is applying CART algorithm as a convenient method to classify demographical data.
+Conclusions: In general, the results revealed that adopting policies for changing women’s views on childbearing and creating the necessary resources for preventing the delays in marriage are regarded as important actions toward altering fertility rates.
+Another important conclusion is applying the CART algorithm as a convenient method for classifying demographical data.